felixphan9/AI-Projects/NNs.md

 Rhyme
 #Task 1: Introduction

-Welcome to Basic Image Classification with TensorFlow.
+This is a small Basic Image Classification project with TensorFlow.

 This graph describes the problem that we are trying to solve visually.
 We want to create and train a model that takes an image of a hand written digit as input and predicts the class of that digit, that is, it predicts the digit or it predicts the class of the input image.